RakipInitiative/ModelRepository/README.md

 * support Petra on supply chain models
 * Gropin
-  * finish response surface growth model
+  * finish response surface growth model -> need to look into macro coding itself -> problem with BfR's "no macro!" policy
   * decide how to proceed, either
     * kinetic modelling for growth models OR
     * simple implementation for other type of models?